UICrail/CDM-Telematics/Schemas/readme.md

 In this folder, JSON schemas are available:

-* as a single composite schema
+* as a single composite schema ;
-* as separate schemas
+* as separate schemas with cross-references.

 In the "with ontology URIs" subfolder, the same JSON schemas are provided with ontology provenance information (in $comment attributes).